kojokwakye/mini-bookmark/README.md

 - i don't own *[this](https://proxybay.github.io/)*.
 it is bascially a poxy site for *pirate bay* that allows you to pybass blocks.

-- i can share everything in one time
+- i can share every link in one time